Best Way to Clean Granite Countertops

-Granite kitchen countertops have remained very popular since the early 2000s.
-This natural stone is beautiful, resists bacteria and staining and gives off a lustrous shine.
-Just remember, granite requires a specific cleaning routine to ensure the sealant doesn’t wear off.
+Granite kitchen countertops have remained popular since the early 2000s.
+This natural stone is beautiful, resists bacteria and staining, and emits a lustrous shine.
+Yet, it is important to note that granite requires a specific cleaning routine to ensure the sealant doesn’t wear off.

 How to Care for Granite Countertops

 Granite counters often come with a sealant to protect the porous stone.
 This sealant will wear off after a couple of years, which means you must reseal them.
 To test whether your granite needs to be resealed, pour distilled water onto the granite.
 If the water is immediately absorbed into the stone, it needs to be resealed.

 It’s possible to seal granite countertops yourself, but you’ll enjoy better results if you hire a professional to do it.

 Although granite is heat-resistant, it’s best to use hot pads under hot pots, pans, and dishes to prevent thermal shock and potential cracks.
 Extreme temperature changes can weaken the sealant.

 Do not use granite countertops as cutting surfaces.
 Instead, use cutting boards to prevent scratching your granite counters.

 4. Regular Dusting

 Dust your countertops daily with a soft, dry microfiber cloth to remove debris and prevent scratching from particles.